KSanthanesh/Yoga-Mindfulness/README.md

 ## Technologies Used
 - HTML

 - CSS
 - GitHub
+-to save the project code and host the live project.
 - GitPod
 - Bootstrap
 - Google Fonts
-- Font Awesome
+- Font Awesome - icons used throughout the site
-- Responsive design
+- Responsive design - To generate the mockup image

 ## Testing
 - W3 Markup Validation Service